alexbrahos/Webmaster_Hackathon/README.md

 #### NOTE ABOUT FILES❗️❗️
 The entire repository holds the client-side-only files.
 The zip file contains the entire website's source files with server-side operations and frameworking.
 To experience a static version of *Alpha Arcade*, clone the respository and open "index.html."
 To experience the full functionality, click the link; all of the now-Django-i-fied sources files are included, as well as Django structural files.
-**If you are looking at the static version, make sure to clear your cookies often, or certain browsers will not reflect your changes 100% of the time.**

-If you're creating an account or logging in, and you get an error, simply clear your cookies and retry.
+If you're creating an account or logging in, and you get an error, there's two things you can do.
+1. Visit [the main menu](https://alphahackathon.pythonanywhere.com/mysite/alpha/templates/index.html).
+If you are able to access this page, then you're all good to go.
+2. If #1 does not work, then delete your cookies and try logging in again.

 ## Documentation
 ### Summary